Overview

 In the fourth unit, you’ll delve into the application of self-awareness and insight in counselling therapy.
 You’ll also look at the stages of the counselling relationship as it develops, the ethical framework that counselling professionals should follow, and how to work within a multi-disciplinary team.

-In this unit, you’ll explore three concepts: person-centred theory, the psycho-dynamic approach, and cognitive behavioural therapy.
+In this unit, you’ll explore three concepts: person-centred theory, the Psychodynamic approach, and Cognitive Behavioural Therapy.
 You’ll learn exactly what each approach is, and how they can help clients in different ways.

 Next, you’ll learn how to utilise the setting of SMART goals, as well as the GROW theory.
 You’ll also examine mental health classifications and the DSM-5, as well as why it’s important to manage ending with client relationships.